fsbraun/django-automations/doc/reference.rst

 .. py:method:: .AsSoonAs(condition)

     Waits for condition before continuing the automation.
-If condition is `False` the automation is interrupted and ``condition`` is checked the next time the automation instance is run.
+If condition is ``False`` the automation is interrupted and ``condition`` is checked the next time the automation instance is run.

+    If ``condition`` is callable it will be called every time the condition needs to be evaluated.

 .. py:method:: .AfterWaitingUntil(datetime)